AlphaGenes/AlphaPeel/docs/source/usage.rst

       -est_pheno_penetrance_prob
                             Estimate :ref:`phenotype penetrance probabilities <pheno_penetrance_prob_file_format>`
                             after each peeling cycle.

+      TODO: no_phase_founder is not documented - see https://github.com/AlphaGenes/AlphaPeel/issues/112
+      TODO: which section should this option be in?
+      -no_phase_founder     Phase a heterozygous allele in one of the founders (if such an allele can be found).

 Computational effort and speed of |Software| can be controlled with the number of peeling cycles (``-n_cycle``,